apache/trafficcontrol/docs/source/api/cachegroup_parameterID_parameter.rst

 Response Structure
 ------------------
-:cachegroups: An array of all Cache Groups with an associated parameter identifiable by the ``parameter_id`` request path parameter
+:cachegroups: An array of all :term:`Cache Groups` with an associated :term:`Parameter` identifiable by the ``parameter_id`` request path parameter

-	:id:   The numeric ID of the Cache Group
+	:id:   The integral, unique identifier of the :term:`Cache Group`
-	:name: The human-readable name of the Cache Group
+	:name: The human-readable name of the :term:`Cache Group`

 .. code-block:: json
 	:caption: Response Example